dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-i think the real reason why i like the authority as much as as I do is for the reasons that reason the fact that we we all kind of caught it really quickly and mitigated it right away I think that was a you know a show of how good our community is and how good ET c is is a you know a blockchain to stick with
+i think the real reason why i like the authority as much as I do is for the reasons that reason the fact that we all kind of caught it really quickly and mitigated it right away I think that was a you know a show of how good our community is and how good ETC is is a you know a blockchain to stick with

 **Carlo Vicari:**
- um
 for anyone listening out there core me and and ninja are saying how great the community is but it was these two